 What credentials is the attacker using?

-Which hosts did the attacker manipulated?
+Which hosts did the attacker manipulate?

-Update case record with all activities and insights
+Update the case record with all activities and insights.

 Remediate

-This stage deals with containment and removal of the remote attacker from your environment.
+This stage deals with the containment and removal of the remote attacker from your environment.

-Containment aims to stop the offensive operations of the remote attacker in the network, while removal prevent the attacker from coming back through the original penetration vector.
+Containment aims to stop the offensive operations of the remote attacker in the network, while removal prevents the attacker from coming back through the original penetration vector.

 This stage is handled by the network/security team together with the IR team.

-Proper containment disconnects the attacker from the remote connection and the shop floor’s network and allows gradual and unstressed production recovery.
-If after disconnecting the remote access connection there is still suspicious unexplained activity in the network, refer to “malicious malware” playbook for further operations.
+Proper containment disconnects the attacker from the remote connection and the shop floor network, and allows gradual and unstressed production recovery.
+If, after disconnecting the remote access connection, there is still suspicious unexplained activity in the network, refer to the “malicious malware” playbook for further actions.